BitMaker-hub/NerdMiner_v2/README.md

 ### Project description
 **ESP32 implementing Stratum protocol** to mine on solo pool.
 Pool can be changed but originally works with ckpool.

 This project is using ESP32-S3, uses WifiManager to modify miner settings and save them to SPIFF.
+The microMiner comes with several screens to monitor it's working procedure and also to show you network mining stats.
+Currently includes:
+- NerdMiner Screen > Mining data of Nerdminer
+- ClockMiner Screen > Fashion style clock miner
+- GlobalStats Screen > Global minery stats and relevant data

-This miner is multicore and multithreads, each thread mine a different block template.
-After 1,000,000 trials the block in refreshed in order to avoid mining on old template.
+This miner is multicore and multithreads, one thread is used to mine and other is implementing stratum work and wifi stuff.
+Every time an stratum job notification is received miner update its current work to not create stale shares.

+**IMPORTANT** Miner is not seen by pools due to its low share difficulty.
+You can check miner work seeing logs via UART or mainly setting up your own pool with a low difficulty rate as 1e-9

 ***Current project is still in developement and more features will be added***